Salvador (1904-89): Spanish painter, sculptor, graphic artist, and designer.

 of the reason and will has been deliberately suspended.
 He claimed that

-but also in the affairs of daily life.
-His paintings employed a meticulous
+also in the affairs of daily life.
+His paintings employed a meticulous academic

-academic technique that was contradicted by the unreal `dream' space
+technique that was contradicted by the unreal `dream' space he depicted

-he depicted and by the strangely hallucinatory characters of his imagery.
+and by the strangely hallucinatory characters of his imagery.
+He described

-He described his pictures as `hand-painted dream photographs' and had
+his pictures as `hand-painted dream photographs' and had certain favorite

-certain favorite and recurring images, such as the human figure with
+and recurring images, such as the human figure with half-open drawers protruding

 In 1937 Dalí visited Italy and adopted a more traditional style; this together with his political views (he was a supporter of General Franco) led Breton to expel him from the Surrealist ranks.
 He moved to the USA in 1940 and remained there until 1955.
 During this time he devoted himself largely to self-publicity; his paintings were often on religious themes (The Crucifixion of St John of the Cross, Glasgow Art Gallery, 1951), although sexual subjects and pictures centring on his wife Gala were also continuing preoccupations.
 In 1955 he returned to Spain and in old age became a recluse.